-Our ordinary shares were first publicly offered in our initial public offering in September 2014, at a price of \$12.00 per share, and our ordinary shares have subsequently traded as high as \$43.71 per share and as low as \$1.05 per share through February 8, 2018.
+Our ordinary shares were first publicly offered in our initial public offering in September 2014, at a price of \$12.00 per share, and our ordinary shares have subsequently traded as high as \$43.71 per share and as low as \$0.17 per share through February 1, 2019.
 The market price of our ordinary shares could be highly volatile and may fluctuate substantially as a result of many factors.
 Moreover, while there is no established public trading market for the warrants offered in our follow-on public offering completed in November 2016, and we do not expect one to develop, our ordinary shares will be issuable pursuant to exercise of these warrants.
-Because the warrants are exercisable into our ordinary shares, volatility or a reduction in the market price of our ordinary shares could have an adverse effect on the trading price of the warrants.
-Factors which may cause fluctuations in the price of our ordinary shares include, but are not limited to:
+Because the warrants are exercisable into our ordinary shares, volatility or a reduction in the market price of our ordinary shares include, but are not limited to:

-- actual or anticipated fluctuations in our growth rate or results of operations or those of our competitors; - · customer acceptance of our products; - announcements by us or our competitors of new products or services, commercial relationships, acquisitions or expansion plans; - · announcements by us or our competitors of other material developments; - our involvement in litigation; - changes in government regulation applicable to us and our products; - sales, or the anticipation of sales, of our ordinary shares, warrants and debt securities by us, or sales of our ordinary shares by our insiders or other shareholders, including upon expiration of contractual lock-up agreements; - developments with respect to intellectual property rights; - · competition from existing or new technologies and products; - changes in key personnel; - the trading volume of our ordinary shares; - changes in the estimation of the future size and growth rate of our markets; - · changes in our quarterly or annual forecasts with respect to operating results and financial conditions; and - general economic and market conditions.
+- actual or anticipated fluctuations in our growth rate or results of operations or those of our competitors; - customer acceptance of our products; - announcements by us or our competitors of new products or services, commercial relationships, acquisitions or expansion plans; - announcements by us or our competitors of other material developments; - our involvement in litigation; - changes in government regulation applicable to us and our products; - sales, or the anticipation of sales, of our ordinary shares, warrants and debt securities by us, or sales of our ordinary shares by our insiders or other shareholders, including upon expiration of contractual lock-up agreements; - developments with respect to intellectual property rights; - competition from existing or new technologies and products; - changes in key personnel; - the trading volume of our ordinary shares; - changes in the estimation of the future size and growth rate of our markets; - changes in our quarterly or annual forecasts with respect to operating results and financial conditions; and - general economic and market conditions.